Skip to main content

 2

-After clicking the verification button, SignatureAPI sends an email containing the 9-digit verification code:
+After the recipient clicks to verify, SignatureAPI sends them an email with the 9-digit code.

 Email with code

-Test Mode: While in test mode, no emails are sent to recipients.
-You can view the verification codes that would have been sent in the SignatureAPI dashboard under the ceremony details.
+In test mode, no emails are sent.
+You can view the verification codes that would have been sent in the SignatureAPI dashboard under ceremony details.

 3

-Recipients must enter the verification code in the ceremony interface:
+The recipient enters the code in the ceremony interface.

 Code entry interface